List of television shows notable for negative reception: Animated shows

 Created by Danny Antonucci, who would go on to create Ed, Edd n Eddy, The Brothers Grunt premiered on MTV in August 1994 as an attempt to capitalize on the network's earlier success of Beavis and Butt-Head.
-The show was cancelled after seven months and derided by critics and viewers for its gross-out content.
+The show was canceled after seven months and derided by critics and viewers for its gross-out content.
 Kenneth R. Clark of the Chicago Tribune wrote that MTV "created the most repulsive creatures ever to show up on a television screen".
 Charles Solomon of the Los Angeles Times deemed it a "sophomoric half-hour that leaves the viewer longing for the refined good taste of Alice Cooper".
 The Boston Globe called the show "moronic", while Steve Hall of The Indianapolis Star commented: "Compared to this ...
 Beavis and Butt-Head looks like a masterpiece of social satire".
 Jean Prescott of The Pantagraph, in 1999, cited The Brothers Grunt as an "animation disaster".
 Authors William Beard and Jerry White called the series a "failure".
 Writer David Hofstede included the show among his selection of "The 100 Dumbest Events In Television History" in 2004: "Given the ... grotesque appearance of the characters, it's not surprising that the series didn't last".
-IMDb's user score for the series, as of January 2022, is 2.6 out of 10.